Appsilon/TicTacJoe/README.md

 # TODO
 - "End game" button should close modal with game
 - Let user choose who starts (now it is random)
+- Fix UpdateButton so that it uses the update_action_button as well